Surgery is often the best option for bulging varicose veins visible

 varicose veins.
 Surgery will not help thread or spider veins which are

-found within the most superficial layers of the skin itself and cannot be physically removed.
+found within the layers of the skin itself and cannot be physically removed.
 Smaller reticular veins are also best treated by sclerotherapy.

 In general the more pronounced the varicose veins the greater